Objectivco/CheckoutWC-Documentation/docs/50-change-log.md

     <strong>Version 2.16.1 - 04/26/2019</strong>
   </p>
   <p>
-    ðŸš¨IMPORTANT: This update includes an important fix that requires a small template change. <a href="https://kb.checkoutwc.com/article/66-upgrading-custom-templates-from-2-16-0-to-2-16-1">Please follow this guide to update your template after updating to 2.16.1.</a>
+    ðŸš¨IMPORTANT: This update includes an important fix that requires a small template change.
+Please follow this guide to update your template after updating to 2.16.1.
   </p>
   <ul>
     <li>Fix: WooCommerce 3.6 made a change to how customer data is loaded on the checkout page.
 Our attempts to fix this in 2.16.0 caused an issue with validation that caused a small number of stores to fail checkout submission for a fresh session in an incognito window.
 This is fixed now and we're very sorry for any disruptions this may have caused.&nbsp;